HALO Trust: Leadership

 In February 2015, James Cowan was appointed HALO's chief executive officer.
 Cowan was a British Army major-general who commanded the 3rd (United Kingdom) Division during a 33-year army career.

 Cowan replaced Guy Willoughby who resigned from his role as chief executive of the trust on 11 August 2014.

 Support and financing

 HALO's income in 2021-22 was £93.5 million up from £25.63 million in 2015-16.
-It receives support from the US, UK and other governments around the world including Finland, Norway, Germany, Netherlands, Ireland and New Zealand.
+It receives support from the UK, US and other governments includingn Finland, Norway, Germany, Netherlands, Ireland and New Zealand.
 In April 2017, the UK announced it would provide £100 million in funding for global landmine programmes for the next three years.
 In 2021 the Foreign, Commonwealth and Development Office announced plans to cut funding for landmine clearance from £100 million to £25 million.

 Achievements

 The HALO Trust has destroyed over 1.5 million landmines, over 11 million pieces of large calibre ordnance and over 200,000 cluster munitions.
 Around 10,800 minefields have been cleared and 87316 acre have been made safe from landmines, with another 361956 acre made safe from unexploded and abandoned ordnance.